ellamessner/BMMB852/week06/README.md

 ## Quality control
 This target generates a fastqc report for the raw reads, trims reads, and then generates a fastqc report for the trimmed reads.
 If using simulated reads, set READID=art_reads.
-Note that trimming should not be required for simulated reads.
+Note that the quality of simulated reads should be high and trimming should not be required.

 ```bash
 make qc READID=art_reads